ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Come up with your own examples.
 ```

 The dollar sign before a variable name is a shortened form of parameter expansion.
-Its full form looks the following:
+Its full form looks this way:
 {line-numbers: false, format: Bash}
 ```
 ${filename}